takamin/mz700-js/README.md

 Then, the client emulation page is being served as an URL [http://localhost:3000/MZ-700/client.html](http://localhost:3000/MZ-700/client.html).
 The page will be opened in automatically with your main browser.
-Ofcource, you can use another one instead in manually.
+Of course, you can use another one instead in manually.

 The browser requires the features of HTML5.
 But, it __does not work with the Microsoft Edge__.